beschulz/wav2json/README.md

 	wav2json tmp.wav --channels left right mid side min max -o song.json rm tmp.wav

-Also note, that you can dramatically reduce the file size, by reducing the precission of the output.
-In my tests, even a precission of 1 looked good.
+Also note, that you can dramatically reduce the file size, by reducing the precision of the output.
+In my tests, even a precision of 1 looked good.

 # Installation